-To protect privacy and to prevent revealing information that may identify specific decedents, counts and rates are suppressed when based on 0-9 individuals.
+To protect privacy and to prevent revealing information that may identify specific decedents, counts and rates are suppressed when based on 0 to 9 individuals.
 For suicide deaths by method, in cases where the number of deaths in any one of the categories was lower than 10, the categories with the smallest counts were combined until the minimum count of 10 was reached, to maintain confidentiality.

-- ^a The 2017 state data sheets contain suicide information for all 50 states and the District of Columbia. - ^b Suicide rates presented in the tables are unadjusted for age.
+- ^a The 2018 state data sheets contain suicide information for all 50 states and the District of Columbia. - b Suicide rates presented in the tables are unadjusted for age.
 Age-adjusting suicide rates ensures that the differences in rates are not due to differences in the age distributions of the populations being compared.
 In some cases, the results of comparisons of age-adjusted rates differ from those of unadjusted rates.
-Comparison of rates is based on the ratio of age-adjusted rates; significance is determined based on a p-value <0.05.

-^c Rates presented are unadjusted rates per 100,000.
-To protect privacy, and prevent revealing information that may identify specific individuals, counts and rates are suppressed when based on 0-9 people.
-Rates calculated with a numerator of less than 20 are considered statistically unreliable, as indicated by an asterisk ().

-^d Methods are based on ICD-10 codes X72 to X74 for firearms, X60 to X69 for poisoning (including intentional overdose), and X70 for suffocation (including strangulation).
-"Other Suicide" includes all other intentional self-harm including cutting/ piercing, drowning, falling, fire/flame, other land transport, being struck by/against, and other specified or unspecified injury.

-^e "Other Suicide" refers to all methods of suicide death apart from firearms, suffocation, and poisoning.
-"Low-Count Methods" refers to methods used in fewer than 10 deaths in a given state or territory.
-In states or territories with fewer than 10 firearm deaths, suffocation deaths, or poisoning deaths, those data are represented in the "Other and Low-Count Methods" category to protect the privacy of individual suicide decedents.

-1 National, regional, and state general population suicide counts are obtained from the CDC WONDER online database.
-For more information on CDC WONDER, please refer to http://wonder.cdc.gov/ucd-icd10.html.

-9 World Health Organization, Manual of the International Statistical Classification of Diseases, Injuries, and Causes of Death, based on the recommendations of the Ninth Revision Conference, 1975; Geneva, 1977.

-^b Klein, RJ, and Schoenborn, CA. Age adjustment using the 2000 projected U.S. population.
+Comparison of rates is based on the ratio of age-adjusted rates; significance is determined based on a p-value < 0.05. - Rate's presented are unadjusted rates per 100,000.
+To protect privacy, and prevent revealing information that may identify specific individuals, counts and rates are suppressed when based on 0 to 9 people.
+Rates calculated with a numerator of less than 20 are considered statistically unreliable, as indicated by an asterisk (). - d Methods are based on ICD-10 codes X72 to X74 for firearms, X60 to X69 for poisoning (including intentional overdose), and X70 for suffocation (including strangulation).
+"Other Suicide" includes all other intentional self-harm, including cutting/piercing, drowning, falling, fire/flame, other land transport, being struck by/against, and other specified or unspecified injury. - "Other Suicide" refers to all methods of suicide death apart from firearms, suffocation, and poisoning.
+"Low-Count Methods" refers to methods used in fewer than 10 deaths in a given state or territories with fewer than 10 firearm deaths, suffocation deaths, or poisoning deaths, those data are represented in the "Other and Low-Count Methods" category to protect the privacy of individual suicide decedents. - 1 National, regional, and state general population suicide counts are obtained from the CDC WONDER online database.
+For more information on CDC WONDER, please refer to http://wonder.cdc.gov/ucd-icd10.html. - 9 World Health Organization, Manual of the International Statistical Classification of Diseases, Injuries, and Causes of Death, based on the recommendations of the Ninth Revision Conference, 1975; Geneva, 1977. - ^b Klein, RJ, and Schoenborn, CA. Age adjustment using the 2000 projected U.S. population.
 Healthy People Statistical Notes, No. 20.
 Hyattsville, Maryland: National Center for Health Statistics.
-January 2001

-Veteran Population Model 2016 (VetPop2016), Predictive Analytics and Actuary, Office of Enterprise Integration, Department of Veterans Affairs.

-1 U.S. general population estimates used for rate calculations are obtained from the U.S. Census Bureau, 2017 American Community Survey one-year estimates
+January 2001. - Veteran Population Model 2018 (VetPop2018), Predictive Analytics and Actuary, Office of Enterprise Integration, Department of Veterans Affairs. - 1 U.S. general population estimates used for rate calculations are obtained from the U.S. Census Bureau, 2018 American Community Survey one-year estimates

-Download the full set of 2017 state data sheets: www.mentalhealth.va.gov/suicide_prevention/suicide-prevention-data.asp

-VA

-U.S. Department of Veterans Affairs